winstonll/SynC/README.md

 ## Conclusions
-In this work, we propose a novel framework for generating individual level data from  aggregated  data  sources  using  state-of-the-art  data  mining  and  machine learning techniques and design a metric for validating the accuracy of generated data in which substantial field work is required to collect the ground truth to validate  the  outcome  using  traditional  methods.
-We  also  create  a  toolbox  for generating  synthetic  population  data  using  the  Canada  National  Census  data and present two real-world business use cases where datasets of this nature can be leveraged by businesses.
+In this work, we propose a novel framework, SynC, for generating individual level data from aggregated data sources, using state-of-the-art machine learning and statistical techniques.
+Additionally, we design a metric for validating the accuracy of generated data in which substantial fieldwork is required to collect the ground truth to validate the outcome using traditional methods.
+To show the proposed framework's effectiveness and boost reproducibility, we provide our code and data for the Canada National Census example from Section 4.
+Finally, we present two real-world business use cases where datasets of this nature can be leveraged by businesses.
-As a first attempt to formalise the problem, we see three areas where future works can improve upon.
-First of all, our method replies on Gaussian copulas and this can be further extended by leveraging other families of copulas for bet- ter  modeling  of  the  underlying  dependency  structures.
-Secondly,  we  use  beta distributions and log-normal distributions to model marginal distributions for probabilities  and  continuous  variables,  respectively,  and  other  families  of  dis- tributions could be considered.
-In particular, the κ-generalized model [5] could be a better candidate for money related variables.
-Lastly, one could try to in- clude more geographical features (such as city-level location, population, GDP to increase the accuracy of predicted individual level traits.